 Automatic bag packing machines

-There are a number of different entry levels to these machines, be it semi or fully automatic, depending on the size of the operation it is being used in.
+There are a number of different entry levels to these bagging machines, be it semi or fully automatic, depending on the size of the operation it is being used in.
 A bagging machine is ideal for packing up cosmetics, food, toiletries and pharmaceutical applications.

-Not only does it place the items into the bag, but they usually contain features that allow the sealing and indexing of each bag as they are being processed.
+Bagging systems not only does it place the items into the bag, but they usually contain features that allow the sealing and indexing of each bag as they are being processed.
 The amount they can fill depends on the machine and capacity, but smaller machines usually start at around 10 units per minute.

 Flow wrap machine